leadedge/Spout2/SPOUTCAM/readme.txt

 FRAME RATE

-You will get better performance by selecting 60fps if the host program accepts it, and the CPU performance is sufficient for the processing required.

-The frame rate set is the “desired” frame rate.
+You can use 60fps if it is accepted by the host program and if the CPU performance is sufficient for the processing required.
+Use 30fps for best compatibility with webcams.
+The frame rate selected is the “desired” frame rate.
 SpoutCam will attempt to meet that frame rate and drop frames if it cannot keep up.

-Some applications will not accept 60fps and might require 30fps to be selected.

 REGISTER

-If SpoutCam has not been registered you can register with this button.
-If it has already been registered you have the option to un-register it.
+If an installer has been used there is an option to register SpoutCam during the installation.

-SUMMARY

-For SpoutCam to adapt to the resolution of the sender, select "Active sender" in the settings and start the sender before starting SpoutCam.
-This is the most efficient way to operate because there is no image size conversion.

-If you want to use common webcam resolutions for compatibility reasons, select the resolution required and SpoutCam will retain that resolution.

-Use 30fps for best compatibility with webcams.
-60fps might give better performance if it is accepted by the host program.
+For a portable installation, Click the REGISTER button.
+Both these installations will register both 32 bit and 64 bit versions of SpoutCam.

+You can also register it manually.
+There are folders for 32 bit and 64 bit versions and you can install both on a 64 bit system.
+In each folder you will find "_register_run_as_admin.bat".
+RH click and "Run as Administrator" to register SpoutCam.

+Not all applications support virtual webcams and SpoutCam might not show up for some of them.
+If you have problems, you can un-register SpoutCam and Register again at any time.